kubernetes/features/keps/sig-architecture/2527-clarify-status-observations-vs-rbac/README.md

 Pro: Possibly clarifies the roles acting on a resource.

-Con: Requires a lot of implentation and possibly steps on existing uses of the field name.
+Con: Requires a lot of implementation and possibly steps on existing uses of the field name.

 Con: Net-new concept requires new documentation and socialization.